Pjha72/SQl_Revision/README.md

 2. Imp Rule : For Each FD = `L.H.S Of Each FD Should be CK OR SK.`

 BCNF : 3NF : 2NF : 1NF

+# Lec - 27 : BCNF Always Ensures Dependency Preserving Decompostion

+1. Third Normal Form alwayus ensures `Dependency Preserving decomposition` but not in `BCNF`.
+2. Both Third & BCNF ensures lossless decomposition.

+# Lec - 28 : Lossless and Lossy Decomposition

+When decompose the table in DBMS then that decompostion is must be lossless.

+JOIN : CROSS PRODUCT + SOME CONDITION
+Common Attributes should be Candidate Key OR Super Key of Either R1 or R2 or Both.

+Lossless Decomposition Rule :
+1. R1 U R2 = R
+2. R1 Intersection R2 Not Equal to Phi
+3. R1 (CK) or R2(CK) or Both

+# Lec - 29 : All Normal Form
+1. 1NF
+a.
+No Multi-Valued attribute
+b.
+Only Single valued

+2. 2NF
+a.
+In 1st NF + No Partial Depedency
+b.
+Only Full Dependency

+3. 3NF
+a.
+In 2nd NF + No Transitive Dependency
+b.
+No Non-Prime Should determine non-prime

+4. BCNF
+a.
+In 3rd NF + L.H.S should be Ck or Sk

+5. 4NF
+a.
+In BCNF + No Multivalued Dependency

+6. 5NF
+a.
+In 4th NF + Lossless Decomposition